BenjaminSmall94/reading-notes/CloudRevisions.md

 ### Add, Commit, Push

-Git and GitHub come with various commands to describe and command actions to be performed in the course of editing and saving versions of your code.
-The most important are the three Add, Commit, and Push in sequence.
+*Git* and *GitHub* come with various commands to describe and command actions to be performed in the course of editing and saving versions of your code.
+The most important are the three **Add**, **Commit**, and **Push** in sequence.
 These let you choose which files to send to the working branch, fix them to the working branch, and then upload them to the central online repository.